php/php-langspec/spec/08-conversions.md

 result value is 0; otherwise, the result value is 1.

 If the source type is `float`, for the values `INF`, `-INF`, and `NAN`, the result value is zero.
-For all other values, if the precision can be preserved (that is, the float is within the range of an integer), the fractional part is rounded towards zero.
-If the precision cannot be preserved, the following conversion algorithm is used, where *X* is defined as two to the power of the number of bits in an integer (for example, 2 to the power of 32, i.e. 4294967296):

- 1. We take the floating point remainder (wherein the remainder has the same sign as the dividend) of dividing the float by *X*, rounded towards zero.
- 2. If the remainder is less than zero, it is rounded towards infinity and *X* is added.
- 3. This result is converted to an unsigned integer.
- 4. This result is converted to a signed integer by treating the unsigned integer as a two's complement representation of the signed integer.

-Implementations may implement this conversion differently (for example, on some architectures there may be hardware support for this specific conversion mode) so long as the result is the same.
+For all other values, the fractional part is rounded towards zero.

 If the source value is `NULL`, the result value is 0.

-If the source is a numeric string or leading-numeric string ([§§](05-types.md#the-string-type)) having integer format, if the precision can be preserved the result value is that string's integer value; otherwise, the result is undefined.
+If the source is a numeric string or leading-numeric string ([§§](05-types.md#the-string-type)) having integer format, the result value is that string's integer value.
 If the source is a numeric string or leading-numeric string having floating-point format, the string's floating-point value is treated as described above for a conversion from `float`.
 The trailing non-numeric characters in leading-numeric strings are ignored.
 For any